 - 1 Log in to the OpenStack Management Server as viouser. - 2 Migrate the volumes. - To migrate all volumes from a datastore, run the following command:

 '''

-sudo viocli volume-migrate --source-dc src-dc-name --source-ds src-ds-name dest-dc-name dest-ds-name [--ignore-storage-policy]
+sudo viocli volume-migrate --source-dc src-dc-name --source-ds src-ds-name dest-ds-name dest-name des

 '''

 ■ To migrate specified volumes from a datastore, run the following command: